rachana5/tech-writing-portfolio/deepl-postman.md

-# How to use Postman to translate text with DeepL API
+# How to translate text with DeepL API using Postman

 ## Introduction